University of Wolverhampton Law School

 Our LLB degree course acts as the first step to a career in law.
 It equips students with the skills and knowledge to progress onto the Bar Professional Training Course in order to become a qualified barrister.
 Alternatively, for those wishing to qualify as solicitors, the LLB degree acts as a preparatory legal education for the Solicitors Qualifying Examination.

 The LLB course offers subject-specific teachings of the areas of law known as the Foundations of Legal Knowledge.
-These comprise of:
+These are comprised of:

 Students will also undertake an initial study of legal skills, English and European legal systems, and training in legal research.